joonarafael/ohte/README.md

 poetry run invoke test
 ```

 The tests will take approximately 38 seconds.
-It is checking how the pointing mechanisms and statistics calculations work with different round times.
+It is checking how the points rewarding algorithms and statistics calculations work with different round times.

 ## SOFTWARE TEST COVERAGE REPORT